Zainab-Omar/post-grad-javascript-projects/README.md

 ## Deploy to GitHub

-Deploying your project is important for showcasing your skills.
+Deploying your project is essential for showcasing your skills.
 Sometimes, potential employers may utilize a non-technical recruiter to find candidates to hire.
 These recruiters won't be looking at your code on GitHub.
-Even for recruiters or interviewers that have the technical skills to understand your code, having a live, functioning example of your work is a way to generate interest in your skills.
+Even for recruiters or interviewers that have the technical skills to understand your code, having a live, functioning example of your work is a way to generate interest in your abilities.

 There are many ways to deploy HTML and JavaScript sites online.
 Since your projects are already hosted on GitHub, however, we recommend using